bjorns/aem-cmd/README.md

 [![Circle CI](https://circleci.com/gh/bjorns/aem-cmd.svg?style=svg)](https://circleci.com/gh/bjorns/aem-cmd)

-AEM command line tools are a toolset package for working with AEM and the Java Content Repository (JCR) from a shell.
+AEM command line tools is a toolset package for working with AEM and the Java Content Repository (JCR) from a shell.
 Aem-cmd presents a few novel ideas compared to other aem command line tools:

-* Unix friendly.
-By reading and writing plaintext aem-cmd interoperates easily with common tools such as grep, cut, sed and awk.
+* *Unix friendly* - By reading and writing plaintext aem-cmd interoperates easily with common tools such as grep, cut, sed and awk.
-* Concise.
-Hostnames and usernames are stored in config files and mere server aliases are used from the perspective of the user
+* *Concise* - Hostnames and usernames are stored in config files and mere server aliases are used from the perspective of the user.
-* Battle tested.
-Real world deployment is a priority.
-Aem-cmd takes care to support standard python deployments and does not assume the user has super user access to the deployment environment.
+* *Battle tested* - Aem-cmd takes care to support standard python deployments and does not assume the user has super user access to the deployment environment.
-* By developers for developers.
-Write your own tools in powerful python and re-use the configuration framework and api-libs of the aem-cmd system.
+* *By developers for developers* - Write your own tools in powerful python and re-use the configuration framework and api-libs of the aem-cmd system.

 ## Getting Started